Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/octoapp-companion.md

 This allows you to control your printer from OctoApp and get notifications for your prints.

-More info about OctoApp Plugin: :material-github: [Here](https://github.com/crysxd/OctoApp-Plugin)
+More info about OctoApp Companion plugin: :material-github: [Here](https://github.com/crysxd/OctoApp-Plugin)

 !!!
 Note
     **This procedure must be repeated after restoring the printer to factory settings.**